 A reader asked a question which gave me a great idea for a post.
 Why is the cost of living important?
-This may seem like a simple question, but it seems like there is a lot of confusion on this point.
 My goal with this post is to talk about why the cost of living matters, and then explore why it is so much lower outside the USA.

 The map above paints a great picture of where the low cost of living places are around the world.
 In this case, green is the lowest and red is the highest.
 You should immediately notice that there are no green markers anywhere in North America and Western Europe (North of Spain).
 But once you are south of the US border, virtually everything is varying shades of green.
 In other words, in comparison to the rest of the world, no place in the USA or Canada has a low cost of living.

 What About Low-cost locations in the United States?

 We read many articles on where to retire for less in the US.
 And there are places in the US that are more affordable than others.
 But in digging deeper, many of the comparisons omitted or assumed away expenses.
 For example, they assumed you would not have a mortgage payment.
 They made the same assumption about no car payment.
 So housing and car expenses were artificially made to look better.
 When you add back a reasonable monthly payment for housing and auto, the total cost of living far exceeds your monthly social security.

 We looked into moving to Hot Springs Village in Arkansas.
 This is one of the largest retirement communities in the US.
 By the time we stopped counting, our monthly expenses exceeded $6,500.
 This was well over our monthly Social Security, and we were fairly confident our actual costs would have been even higher.

 Is the lower cost going to make a difference in the long run?
 Are you better off living in South America or Central America rather than lower-cost locations in the United States?
 And aren’t there all sorts of costs to relocate to another country?
 How can it possibly cost so much less to live and retire in other countries?
 If retiring to another country is so much better, why aren’t more of your friends moving?